-In 2000, fifty books were written on the topic of happiness.
-Eight years later, 4,000 books were written on it.3 "According to some measures, as a nation we've grown sadder and more anxious during the same years that the happiness movement has flourished,"4 wrote Carlin Flora of Psychology Today.
-To highlight the unhappiness in our culture, Yale University now offers a class on the subject that has become the most popular class in the prestigious school's history.
-Almost 25 percent of Yale's undergrads take the course, Psyc 157, Psychology and the Good Life.
-Dr. Laurie Santos, who teaches it, writes, "Students want to change, to be happier themselves, and to change the culture here on campus."
-5
+In 2008, 4,000 books were written on the topic of happiness, up from just 50 in 2000.1 "According to some measures, as a nation we've grown sadder and more anxious during the same years that the happiness movement has flourished,"2 wrote Carlin Flora of Psychology Today.
+To highlight the unhappiness in our culture, Yale University now offers a class on the subject that has become the most popular class in the prestigious school's history.3 Almost 25 percent of Yale's undergrads take the course, "Psyc 157, Psychology and the Good Life."4 Dr. Laurie Santos, who teaches it, writes, "Students want to change, to be happier themselves, and to change the culture here on campus."5

-In their search, many are learning all the places where it can't be found: relationships, sex, achievements, championships, or anything else.
+In their search, many are learning all the places where it can't be found: careers, marriages, in sexual escapades, in having children, in partying, or anything else.
 C.S.
-Lewis, a former atheist who became one of the most beloved Christians of the twentieth century, was on to something when he wrote:
+Lewis, a former atheist who became one of the most beloved Christians of the 20th century, was on to something when he wrote,